dynamsoft-docs/barcode-reader-docs/license-activation/set-full-license.md

 ## Configure the license (optional) {#configure}

  After the license is activated, the Handshake Code will be generated automatically.
-Read more on <a href ="https://www.dynamsoft.com/license-tracking/docs/about/terms.html#handshake-code" target"_blank">What is a Handshake Code</a>.
+Read more on <a href ="https://www.dynamsoft.com/license-tracking/docs/about/terms.html#handshake-code" target="_blank">What is a Handshake Code</a>.

  Basically, you can skip the step.
-But if you would like to edit the Handshake Codes for the license or view the statistics of a handshake code, please refer to <a href ="https://www.dynamsoft.com/license-tracking/docs/common/handshakeCodes.html" target"_blank">how to manage the handshake code</a>.
+But if you would like to edit the Handshake Codes for the license or view the statistics of a handshake code, please refer to <a href ="https://www.dynamsoft.com/license-tracking/docs/common/handshakeCodes.html" target="_blank">how to manage the handshake code</a>.

 ## Set the license in the code {#set}